20 Good movies to Learn Korean

 This Jung Bum-shik-directed found-footage horror film is based on an actual event in a psychiatric hospital of the same name.

-The story showcases a web series crew who entered an abandoned asylum for a live broadcast only because they wanted more views.
-But things started turning fishy and scarier as they kept entering the horrified old building more and more.
+The story follows a web series crew who enter an abandoned asylum for a live broadcast solely to increase views.
+But things started turning fishy and scarier as they kept entering the old building in growing numbers.

-As AsianWiki states, Gonjiam Psychiatric Hospital was one of the 7 freakiest places globally by CNN.
+As AsianWiki states, CNN named Gonjiam Psychiatric Hospital one of the seven freakiest places globally.

 The alleged incident took place in 1972.
 Forty-two patients killed themselves in the hospital while the hospital director went missing.